stackitcloud/terraform-provider-stackit/docs/resources/argus_instance.md

 - `logs_push_url` (String) Specifies URL for pushing logs.
 - `logs_url` (String) Specifies Logs URL.
 - `metrics_push_url` (String) Specifies URL for pushing metrics.
-- `metrics_retention_days` (Number) Specifies for how many days the raw metrics are kept.
-- `metrics_retention_days_1h_downsampling` (Number) Specifies for how many days the 1h downsampled metrics are kept. must be less than the value of the 5m downsampling retention.
-Default is set to `0` (disabled).
-- `metrics_retention_days_5m_downsampling` (Number) Specifies for how many days the 5m downsampled metrics are kept. must be less than the value of the general retention.
-Default is set to `0` (disabled).
 - `metrics_url` (String) Specifies metrics URL.
 - `otlp_traces_url` (String)
 - `plan_id` (String) The Argus plan ID.